MHG16/group-project/README.md

 =============================================
 # This is a re-do of the original 'Best of' group project with these goals:

-* 1 Use React instead of Backbone
+* Use React instead of Backbone
-* 2 Complete the project to at least Explorer mode
+* Complete the project to at least Explorer mode
-* 3 Create a README.md file with information on the project, including names of contributors.
+* Create a README.md file with information on the project, including names of contributors.

 -----------------
 ### Explorer Mode

 Users should be able to:

-*View a sorted list of the "best" items on your site *Submit new suggestions for a "best" item
+* View a sorted list of the "best" items on your site
+* Submit new suggestions for a "best" item
-*Vote for a "best" item (there is no requirement to limit votes per person)
+* Vote for a "best" item (there is no requirement to limit votes per person)

 ----------------------------------------------
 ### Adventure Mode